How Every State Got Its Nickname

 New York: The Empire State

 New York has been known as “The Empire State” for so long that the origins of the nickname aren’t certain.
-However, the New York Historical Society attributes it to George Washington, who in a 1785 letter to the New York Common Council, praised New York’s resilience in the Revolutionary War and described New York as “the Seat of the Empire.”
+Many might assume the nickname came from the Empire State Building, but the nickname came first.
+The New York Historical Society attributes it to George Washington, who, in a 1785 letter to the New York Common Council, praised New York’s resilience in the Revolutionary War and described New York as “the Seat of the Empire.”

 33 / 50